micheles/micheles.github.io/_posts/2018-02-16-canada-hazard.md

 Computationally, the Canada model is interesting because it has really a lot of sites (206,366) and of realizations (13,122); still it is small enough that it can be run with full enumeration, if one is careful enough.
-Moreover, it is interesting because it features a lot of duplicated sources and can be used as a test bed for a recently introduced feature (`optimize_same_id_sources`).
+Moreover, it features a lot of duplicated sources and can be used as a test bed for a recently introduced feature (`optimize_same_id_sources`).